 Man could lose eye after suffering beating

-Police said a man may lose an eye after he was beaten about 3:30 p.m.
+YOUNGSTOWN — Police said a man may lose an eye after he was beaten about 3:30 p.m.
 Thursday at a 25 Market St. high rise.

 Melvin Young, 52, was arrested on a charge of felonious assault.
 He is in the Mahoning County jail.